quintilesims/layer0/docs-src/docs/guides/walkthrough.md

 ```

+And finally, to see how the Guestbook application connects to Redis, we can take an even closer look.

+Run `docker ps` to generate a listing of all the containers that Docker is running on the EC2 instance, and note the Container ID for the Guestbook container.
+Then run the following command to connect to the Guestbook container:

+`docker exec -it [container_id] /bin/sh`

+Once we've gotten inside the container, we'll run a similar command to the previous `curl`:

+`curl -s consul-agent:8500/v1/catalog/service/redis`

 Our Guestbook application makes a call like this one and figures out how to connect to the Redis service by mushing together the information from the `ServiceAddress` and `ServicePort` fields!

 To close the `ssh` connection to the EC2 instance, run `exit` in the command prompt.